 We have a number of paralegals working within the firm and for details of our vacancies, please visit our vacancies page.

-If you have any queries in relation to training contracts, please contact Heather Cooper on firstname.lastname@example.org.
+If you have any queries in relation to training contracts, please contact our HR team on firstname.lastname@example.org.